xiix0/scam/README.md

-Repartee is something we think of twenty-four hours too late.
+A kind of Batman of contemporary letters.
-		-- Mark Twain
+		-- Philip Larkin on Anthony Burgess